tanx0150/1015_miniproject_team7/README.md

 - SARIMA Model
 - Holt-Winters Forecasting Model

 ## Contributors
 - Xin Min: Data cleaning, exploratory data analysis (EDA)
 - Max: Machine learning techniques, data-driven insights
 - Ezekiel: Presentation slides and recommendations

 ## Conclusion
+- Use Machine Learning (ML) to predict sales using time series data
+- Forecast how sales will look based on past data
+- Holt-Winters model performed the best as it had the lowest Mean Squared Error (MSE), Root Mean Squared Error (RMSE) etc out of all models
+- Using data predictions, a grocery store can estimate how much of an item to buy and when to buy that amount in accordance to trends, and can prevent both understocking and overstocking products.

 ## What we learnt
 - How to do data handling and analysis